 What is a living will?
-In this article we will discuss using a Living Will to provide for end of life instruction.
+In this article we will explain living wills in Illinois and discuss using a Living Will to provide for end of life instruction.
 This article is the fifth in a series of nine articles explaining the Eight Goals of a Good Estate Plan.

 In our previous article, we discussed using a Healthcare Power of Attorney to appoint an agent to make healthcare decisions on your behalf if you are mentally incompetent.
 A Living Will is a tool used to make the decision, while you are still mentally competent, to terminate life-sustaining treatment in the event that you are in an irreversible vegetative state.
 The Living Will takes this decision out of the hands of your healthcare agent.